 Where to go from here

-Breaking down your financial life by category and assigning a broad goal to your assets can help you see how the pieces work together.
-Each part of your plan has an important role to play and that can help give you peace of mind when the stock market gets choppy.
-Knowing that you've planned for contingencies and have a cash buffer can help you stay invested through market ups and downs.
+Breaking down your financial life by category and assigning your assets to various financial goals can help you see how the pieces work together.
+Each part of your plan has an important role to play, and that can help give you peace of mind when the stock market gets choppy.
+Knowing that you’ve planned for contingencies, and having a cash buffer, can help you stay invested through market ups and downs.
 It also provides ready cash for unexpected expenses so the rest of your plan can stay on track.

-Once you have a solid grasp of how your money fits into these broad categories you can work to build each one up to fit your needs.
-For instance, you may feel a little nervous about investing in the stock market so it could make sense to have a more robust emergency fund so you feel more confident that you can ride out a market downturn and have cash available when you need it.
+Once you have a solid grasp of how your money fits into these broad categories, you can work to build each one up to fit your needs.
+For instance, you may feel a little nervous about investing in the stock market, so it could make sense to have a more robust emergency savings so you feel more confident that you can ride out a market downturn and have cash available when you need it.
 In a similar way, life and disability insurance can help protect your family against a loss of income.

 You don't have to do it all alone though.
 For more help, consider working with a financial professional to build your plan.